-\begin{definition} Define the \textit{formal affine Hecke algebra} $\HF^\La$ to be the $R_F$-subalgebra of $(Q_W^F)'$ generated by $\FFAK$ and $T_{\al_i}^F$ for all simple root $\al_i$. \end{definition} \begin{remark} The original definition of $\HF^\La$ in \cite{HMSZ} was only for $\La=\La_w$, i.e., for simply connected root datum.
-Using \cite{CZZ}, we generalize it to arbitrary root datum.
-We will write $\HF=\HF^\La$ unless it is necessary to mention the lattice $\La$. \end{remark}
+\begin{definition} Define the \textit{formal affine Hecke algebra} $\HF$ to be the $R_F$-subalgebra of $(Q_W^F)'$ generated by $\FFAK$ and $T_{\al_i}^F$ for all simple roots $\al_i$. \end{definition} \begin{remark} The original definition of $\DF$ and $\HF$ in \cite{HMSZ} were for torsion-free ring $R$ and for $\La=\La_w$ , i.e., for simply connected root data.
+The paper \cite{CZZ} generalizes the definition of $\DF$ to any any ring $R$ and any root datum such that $\FA$ is $\Sigma$-regular (Definition \ref{def:sigreg}), and we mimic this generalization in the present paper for $\HF$. \end{remark}